deeplook/sparklines/README.rst

 Test
 ----

-To run the (still very small) "test suite", download and unpack this repository or clone it, and run the command ``python setup.py test`` in the unpacked archive.
-This will use a minified version of the ``pytest`` package included in this package in the file ``test/runtests.py``.
-If you have the excellent ``pytest`` package installed you can also run ``py.test test`` from the downloaded repository's root folder.
+To run the test suite, download and unpack this repository or clone it, run `pip inastall pytest`, and run the command ``pytest tests`` in the unpacked archive. from the downloaded repository's root folder.

 Usage